kr4ch/mungg/README.md

 * Click "Close" (if close button does not work, click on the blue banner and hit "Esc")
 * Click on the button "8000" Next to "Open Port"
 * This should open a new tab with the application
+* First click on "RESET DATABASE" to initialize the db

 # Testing the application locally
 Install "Docker Desktop" and run it locally: